 OMB Shuts Off Tap for Water Bottler

-Bass Lake has recently been under attack by other elements such as invasive zebra musses and Chinese snails.
+Bass Lake has recently been under attack by other elements such as invasive zebra mussels and Chinese snails.
 Additionally, the lake must continually deal with human impact elements such as lawn fertilizer, phosphates and salt runoff from the roadways which surround the lake.

 The recently approved “Trailside Neighbourhood Plan” as part of the Orillia housing spawl, will create an additional 1300 housing units which will be added to the Bass Lake catchment area.
 This equates to 3,263 additional residents living just 0.2 kilometres to the southeast of Bass Lake.